MultiPL-E: A Scalable and Extensible Approach to Benchmarking Neural Code Generation: Code Generation

 \subsection{The Natural Language to Code Task}

-Code-aware language models have been applied to a variety of tasks, including test generation \citep{tufano2020unit}, docstring generation \citep{lu2021codexglue}, code search \citep{feng2020codebert,ahmed2022multilingual}, type inference~\cite{wei:lambdanet,hellendoorn:dl-ti,pradel:typewriter}, and more \cite{drori:codex-univ-math}.
+Code generation models have been applied to a variety of tasks, including test generation \citep{tufano2020unit}, docstring generation \citep{lu2021codexglue}, code search \citep{feng2020codebert,ahmed2022multilingual}, type inference~\cite{wei:lambdanet,hellendoorn:dl-ti,pradel:typewriter}, and more \cite{drori:codex-univ-math}.
 We focus on the \textbf{natural-language-to-code} task (NL2Code): given the description of a function in natural language, complete the function body.

-\Cref{prompt-example} shows an example prompt from the HumanEval benchmark dataset for NL2Code~\citep{chen2021evaluating}.
-Each prompt contains several sources of information for the model: the function signature (its name and parameters); a brief natural language description of the intended function; and, optionally, examples in the form of Python doctests.
-The model's task is to generate the body of the function given this input; the unit tests are then used to test whether the generated function is correct.
-The model does not see the unit tests.
+The input to a code generation model is called a \emph{prompt}. \Cref{prompt-example} shows an example prompt from the HumanEval benchmark for NL2Code~\citep{chen2021evaluating}.
+The prompt has several sources of information for the model: the function signature (its name and parameters); a brief comment describing the function; and, optionally, examples in the form of Python doctests.
+Given the prompt as input, the code generation model generates a \emph{completion} that is likely to follow the given prompt.

 Note that the model does not receive an explicit cue about the target language, but each of the three prompt regions provide implicit cues: the syntax of the function signature, the terminology used in the natural language description, and the syntax of the doctests all suggest that the target is Python.
-Consequently, to translate this prompt to a new programming language, we should target all three regions of the prompt.
+Consequently, to translate this prompt to a new programming language, we must target all three regions of the prompt.